Iconic places you must visit in New York City – Part 1: Architecture & Parks

 The current building was completed in 1913, while the original one was a depot dated back to 1871.
 When it was built, Grand Central rivaled the Eiffel Tower and Crystal Palace as the most dramatic engineering achievement of the 19th century.
 The steel frame consists of more than 18,600 tons of steel – more than twice the amount used to build the Eiffel Tower.
 The exterior is Connecticut Granite & Indiana Limestone and the interior is Tennessee Marble.
 The Grand Central basement is the deepest basement in New York City, it’s more than ten stories high!

 Not only the size of the station was impressive, but also the grandeur and a vintage interior that makes such an iconic landmark in the city.
-Being one of the busiest train station in the world, I didn’t feel as hectic as I was in the lobby – maybe it was because of the sheer volume or the elegant ambiance of the structure.
+Being one of the busiest train stations in the world, I didn’t feel as hectic as I was in the lobby – maybe it was because of the sheer volume or the elegant ambiance of the structure.

 Fun Facts: Grand Central’s Lost & Found has a return rate of more than 80%, making it the best recovery rate in the world!